 Builder’s Risk insurance for homeowners will give you protection for as little as 1% of the construction costs.
 A small price to pay for a huge amount of protection.
 You may have Home Insurance that you’re happy with, but is it enough for the risks that come with construction?
 Separate coverage is always worth considering.

-Here, we’ll look at 4 situations where Builder’s Risk insurance for homeowners beats out a typical private policy.
+Here, we’ll look at 4 situations where Builder’s Risk Insurance for homeowners beats out a typical private policy.

 Unlike Homeowners insurance, Builder’s Risk is highly customizable.
 First, you set the period, usually 6, 12, or 18 months.
 Typical home insurance has strict limits on renovation time – if any is allowed.
-Secondly, Builder’s Risk can cheaply include extensions based on your particular exposures.
+Secondly, Builder’s Risk can cheaply include extensions based on your particular project.

-If your property is in California or Ohio, you could add an extension for losses caused by earthquakes.
+If your property is in California or Ohio, you can add an extension for losses caused by earthquakes.
 If you’re environmentally focused, there are add-ons to maintain clean air and replace or repair renewable energy sources damaged during construction.

 Some perils are more likely than others.
 Home insurance just can’t be tailored as easily as Builder’s Risk.
 It covers a much wider range of possibilites, giving you less to worry about.

 Builder’s Risk Insurance for homeowners is a safer option than relying on your personal policy.
 You can be sure to get the best and cheapest coverage by speaking to our professionals.
 We can help you design a policy that includes all of the factors relevant to your project.
 Give Builder’s Risk a call at (855) 983 6095.